nassimb0u/pdsnd_github/README.md

 ### Installing Dependencies

-#### Python
+#### Python (Anaconda Distribution)

-Follow instructions to install the latest stable version of python for your platform in the python docs for [Unix](https://docs.python.org/3/using/unix.html#getting-and-installing-the-latest-version-of-python) or [Windows](https://docs.python.org/3.9/using/windows.html).
+Anaconda is a distribution of Python for scientific computing.
+Follow instructions to install its latest version for your platform in [Anaconda's docs](https://docs.anaconda.com/anaconda/install/index.html).